1. Who is the data controller

 Our goal is to keep as little as possible for as short as possible.

-- Your analyses and Q&A history: stored only in your browser’s local storage.
+compare-scans, with the filenames and first ~240-character previews of each report.
+As with single-report explanations, the full report text is not stored.
+Nothing is retained on our servers. - Your analyses and Q&A history: stored only in your browser’s local storage.
 Clearing browser data clears your history.

 - Medication tracker entries: any medications you add, along with dose, frequency, start date, stop date, and personal notes, are stored only in your browser’s local storage.
 They are never sent to our servers.